flowersteam/TeachMyAgent/TeachMyAgent/doc/documentation.md

     env.render()
     time.sleep(0.1)
 ```
-Hence, one can easily add a new environment in `TeachMyAgent/environments/envs/` as long as it implements the methods presented above.
+Hence, one can easily add a new environment in `environments.envs` as long as it implements the methods presented above.
 The new environment must then be added to the registration in `TeachMyAgent/environments/__init__.py`.
-Additionally, we introduced new physics (water and climbing) gathered in `TeachMyAgent/environments/envs/Box2D_dynamics/` which can be reused in your environment.
+Additionally, we introduced new physics (water and climbing) gathered in `environments.envs.Box2D_dynamics.` which can be reused in your environment.
 See the `__init__()` and `step()` functions of the `parametric_conitnuous_parkour.py` for an example on how to use them.

 ## Embodiments

-We put our embodiments in `TeachMyAgent/environments/envs/bodies/`.
+We put our embodiments in `environments.envs.bodies`.
 We classify them in three main categories (walkers, climbers, swimmers).
-Each embodiment extends the `AbstractBody.py` class specifying basic methods such as sending actions to motors or creating the observation vector.
+Each embodiment extends the `environments.envs.bodies.AbstractBody` class specifying basic methods such as sending actions to motors or creating the observation vector.
 Additionally, each embodiment extends an abstract class of its type (e.g. walker or swimmer) defining methods related to type-specific behaviour.
-Finally, `BodiesEnum.py` is used to list all embodiments and provide access to their class using a string name.
+Finally, `environments.envs.bodies.BodiesEnum` is used to list all embodiments and provide access to their class using a string name.

-One must therefore add its new embodiment in the appropriate folder, extend and implement the methods of its parent abstract class and finally add its new class to the `BodiesEnum.py`.
+One must therefore add its new embodiment in the appropriate folder, extend and implement the methods of its parent abstract class and finally add its new class to the `environments.envs.bodies.BodiesEnum`.
-Note that if your embodiment has additional parameters, you should add them to the `get_body_wargs` method in `environment_args_handler.py`.
+Note that if your embodiment has additional parameters, you should add them to the `get_body_wargs` method in `run_utils.environment_args_handler`.

 ## Students